rolandjlevy/js-word-randomiser/README.md

 # Algorithm to Randomise Words 💫

-Enter a some words and see the letters randomising until they resolve and match your words
+Enter any words and see the letters randomising until they resolve and match your words

 ![Screenshot of word randomiser](https://github.com/rolandjlevy/js-word-randomiser/blob/master/images/screenshot.png?raw=true "Screenshot of word randomiser")